zrlio/spark-nullio-fileformat/README.md

 **Current limitation:** Currently, I do not have a sensible way to control the number of partitions/splits.
 Hence, the current code expects that you will pass a sensible "filename".
 The rest of the spark mechaniary use that calculate number of tasks to launch.
-So for example, if reading your parquet file generated 83 tasks, then just changing the format type to `NullioFileFormat` will still generate 83 tasks but the generated data will be what you set in the options. (see above)
+So for example, if reading your parquet file generated 83 tasks, then just changing the format type to `NullFileFormat` will still generate 83 tasks but the generated data will be what you set in the options. (see above)

 ### How to add your own input schema and options